 import scipy

-Since I’m creating these graphs using JupyterLab, I’ll also make sure the jupyterlab-plotly extension is installed and will specify that my plotly charts should display as an iframe.
+Since I’m creating these graphs using JupyterLab, I’ll also make sure the jupyterlab-plotly extension is installed and will specify that plotly charts should display as an iframe.

 pio.renderers.default = 'iframe'